Contents:

 The environment in which your coins live is important.
 Humidity must be kept at bay—ideally between 30-50%—to avoid the insidious creep of corrosion.
 Temperature matters, too; stability is key, as wild swings can harm even the toughest metal.
 And light?
 Think shadows.
 Excessive exposure, especially to UV rays, can leave a coin’s surface faded and tired.
 Store them somewhere dark, with fresh, clean air surrounding them.

-A critical note: resist the urge to clean your coins.
+Resist the urge to clean your coins.
 Even the most careful scrubbing can strip away their value.
 Instead, let their patina talk.
 Avoid stacking them like poker chips; each one deserves its own space, free from the threat of scratches and dents.
 Household materials, like paper envelopes or ordinary plastic containers, may seem convenient but are traps in disguise.

 Categorize your coins by year, type, or denomination, and let every piece find its rightful place.
 Labels should be thoughtful, without risking their preservation.